 Old East Austin is a historic district located to the south of East Seventh Street, to the west of Interstate 35, and to the north of Martin Luther King Boulevard.
-Texas.
 Rooted in a vibrant history of blues and jazz, East Austin represents the cultural richness and history of the city’s thriving African American community.

 Between 1910 and 1930, more than 1.6 million African Americans left the provincial South and moved to large cities in the North, Midwest, West and Southwest.
 Due to Austin’s steady growth throughout the period, many African Americans families were drawn to the small neighborhoods in the eastern part of the city.
 Although East Austin has gone through many changes over the decades, the region still symbolizes an important and meaningful aspect of Austin’s history.
 Here visitors can find many historical sites to explore.

 George Washington Carver Library.
 PICA 010518.
 Courtesy of the Austin History Center.